-- putting a 6-inch board under the head of your bed to reduce pressure on your LES
+- putting a six-inch board or wedge pillow under the head of your bed to raise your torso and reduce pressure on your LES

-- eating small meals throughout the day rather than three large meals
+- eating smaller meals throughout the day rather than three large meals

-- chewing gum to both freshen breath and decrease the amount of reflux you experience
+- using chewing gum to freshen breath and decrease reflux

 - citrus fruits and juices

 Eat foods that are rich in fiber to fight bad breath.
 Fiber helps digestion run smoothly so that reflux and obstruction are less likely to occur.